YOUR ULTIMATE GUIDE

 In recent years, predicted grades have become less relevant within university admissions, meaning the TMUA is much more important to making your application stand out (although the other parts of your application will still need to be strong).

-The key exception to this is the University of Cambridge, who require all applicants (excluding mature students) to sit the TMUA for their Computer Sciences and Economics courses.
+The key exceptions to this are the University of Cambridge and Imperial College London, who require all applicants (excluding mature students) to sit the TMUA for various courses, including Computer Sciences and Economics courses.

 What is the Structure of the TMUA?